Please note that this policy was last updated on 10th August 2021.

 On the Day & On Filming Location

-Before and during the shoot, we stress that everyone (clients and film crew) must comply with all the latest government guidelines and legislation.
-We ask that participants in filming limit their exposure to other households as much as possible to minimise the risk of transmission.
+Before and during the shoot, we stress that everyone (couples, wedding guests, and film crew) should comply with all the latest government guidelines and legislation.
+We would ask that participants in filming limit their exposure to other households as much as possible before the wedding to minimise the risk of transmission.

-A member of the White Rose of Scotland Wedding Films crew will be appointed as a Covid-19 Supervisor with the specific responsibility of ensuring safety and compliance during filming.
-This individual will be highlighted during the ‘On the Day’ briefing.
+If the crew exceeds more than two members, a member of the White Rose of Scotland Wedding Films team will be appointed as a Covid-19 Supervisor with the specific responsibility of ensuring safety and compliance during filming.

-Lapel microphones must be fitted by individuals wearing them.
-These will be wiped down using anti-bacterial wipes before and after each use.
+Lapel microphones should be wiped down using anti-bacterial wipes before and after each use.
 Other types of microphones (such as shotgun mics, etc) will also be wiped down when used.
 We appreciate that wedding dresses or other types of dresses may present challenges with this.

-If, at any time, anyone on set begins to experience a high temperature, a new and continuous cough, or a loss of taste or smell, this must be reported immediately.
-The individual must leave the ceremony / event and book a Covid-19 test.
+If, at any time, anyone begins to experience a high temperature, a new and continuous cough, or a loss of taste or smell, this must be reported immediately.
+The individual should leave the ceremony / event and book a Covid-19 test.

 In extreme circumstances, White Rose of Scotland Wedding Films reserves the right to suspend or cancel filming in instances of significant non-compliance.
-We will aim to avoid this and will endeavour to do all we can to address any issues as they arise.
-However, if these issues cannot be addressed, we will not put our crew’s safety at risk.
+We aim to avoid this and will endeavour to do all we can to address any issues as they arise.
+However, if these issues cannot be addressed, we will not put the safety of our crew at risk.

 Working with Freelance Film Crew

-Freelancers will also be expected to wear a face-covering and carry hand-sanitiser at all times indoors (except for when eating), as well as clean latex gloves.
-Freelance crew are also expected to maintain social distancing of 2 metres and regularly wash / sanitise their hands.
-Any equipment belonging to MidgieBite Media must be wiped down before and after use.
+Freelancers will also be expected to wear a face-covering (except when eating) and to carry hand-sanitiser at all times indoors.
+Freelance crew are also expected to maintain social distancing of 2 metres (where possible) and regularly wash / sanitise their hands.
+Any equipment belonging to MidgieBite Media should be wiped down before and after use.

-We will also ask freelance crew to self-certify that neither they or anyone in their household has shown any symptoms of Covid-19 within the last 7-14 days, and to check their temperature each morning before the shoot (to be below 38°C).
-We will check this using a health self-certification document (to be completed daily before coming on set).
+We will also ask freelance crew to self-certify that neither they or anyone in their household has shown any symptoms of Covid-19 within the last 10 days, and to take a PCR or lateral flow test prior to the shoot.
+We may also ask crew to complete a health self-certification document (to be completed daily before coming on set).

 Video Editing & Delivery

-Our editing and delivery process typically takes place remotely and is not typically impacted by the pandemic.
+Our editing and delivery process typically takes place remotely and is unlikely to be impacted by the pandemic.

-On occasion, clients have to sit with us on location to review drafts of edits.
-Unfortunately, we are unable to do this for the foreseeable future, though if necessary we will aim to arrange a video conference call with screen sharing.
+On occasion, clients sit with us on location to review drafts of edits.
+We continue to discourage this, and will aim to arrange a video conference call with screen sharing in the first instance.

 ScreenSkills Coronavirus Basic Awareness on Production Training

-As we often works with freelance film crew on projects, we are asking all freelancers to complete this course and provide proof of certification prior to working with us on set.
-For the foreseeable future, we will not be working on set with freelancers who have not completed this basic training.
+As MidgieBite Media often works with freelance film crew on projects, we are asking all freelancers to complete this course and provide proof of certification prior to working with us on set.

 Scottish Government Guidance